JShad30/solar-system-quiz/README.md

 ### Example uses of site

 I have aimed to make this site easy to use and self explanitory in how to use it.
-The front page is simple with just a site overview, in basic overview of the two main following pages, the 'Solar System Info' page and the 'Take Quiz' page.
+The front page is simple with just a site overview, and an introduction to the two main following pages, the 'Solar System Info' page and the 'Take Quiz' page.

-At any time while on the site, the user will have access to the social media links, displayed in the footer of every one of the pages, or can revert to the home page, by clicking the 'Solar System' writing, displayed at the top of every page.
+While on the site the user will have access to the social media links displayed in the footer on every page.
+They can also revert to the home page by clicking the 'Solar System' logo displayed at the top of every page.
 However, where necessary there are also return home buttons throughout the site.

 #### Home Page